DJV22/Hound_PVE/README.md

             - update container using `apt update && apt upgrade -y`
             - mount -t cifs "//fileserver/mediaserver" /srv/storage --verbose -o user=mediaserver
             - verify mounts with command `mount`
+            - Copy files from `~/tmp/storage` back to `/srv/storage` use the following command to copy all files and permissions
+               - `cp -av ~/tmp/storage .` this is done from the `/srv` location
+            -
+            - verify c

             - properly set and test permissions for auto mounting